Thousands evacuated from Australian tourist haven as bushfires rage

 Bowing to political pressure, the federal government said on Sunday (Dec 29) it would compensate volunteer firefighters for loss of income given the intensity of this year's bushfire season.

-Prime Minister Scott Morrison said payments of up to AUS$6,000 (US$4,186) would be available for eligible crews who had spent more than 10 days in the field this season.
+Prime Minister Scott Morrison said payments of up to A$6,000 (US$4,186) would be available for eligible crews who had spent more than 10 days in the field this season.

 Morrison returned home early from holidaying in Hawaii ahead of Christmas amid criticism his government was doing too little to address climate change and a country-wide drought.